Battle of Omdurman: Battle

 Kitchener was anxious to occupy Omdurman before the remaining Mahdist forces could withdraw there.
 He advanced his army on the city, arranging them in separate columns for the attack.
 The British light cavalry regiment, the 21st Lancers, was sent ahead to clear the plain to Omdurman.
 They had a tough time of it.
 In what has been described as the last operational cavalry charge by British troops, and the largest since the Crimean War, the 400-strong regiment attacked what they thought were only a few hundred dervishes, but in fact there were 2,500 infantry hidden behind them in a depression.
 After a fierce clash, the Lancers drove them back (resulting in three Victoria Crosses being awarded to Lancers who helped rescue wounded comrades).
-One of the participants of this fight was Lieutenant Winston Churchill commanding a troop of twenty-five lancers.
+One of the participants of this fight was Lieutenant Winston Churchill, commanding a troop of twenty-five lancers.
 On a larger scale, the British advance allowed the Khalifa to re-organize his forces.
 He still had over 30,000 men in the field and directed his main reserve to attack from the west while ordering the forces to the northwest to attack simultaneously over the Kerreri Hills.

 Kitchener's force wheeled left in echelon to advance up Surkab ridge and then southwards.
 To protect the rear, a brigade of 3,000 mainly Sudanese, commanded by Hector MacDonald, was reinforced with Maxims and artillery and followed the main force at around 1350 m.
 Curiously, the supplies and wounded around Egeiga were left almost unprotected.

 MacDonald was alerted to the presence of around 15,000 enemy troops moving towards him from the west, out from behind Surkab.
 He wheeled his force and lined them up to face the enemy charge.
 The Mahdist infantry attacked in two prongs.
-Lewis's Egyptian Brigade managed to hold its own but MacDonald was forced to repeatedly re-order his battalions.
+Lewis's Egyptian Brigade managed to hold its own, but MacDonald was forced to repeatedly re-order his battalions.
 The brigade maintained a punishing fire.
 Kitchener, now aware of the problem, "began to throw his brigades about as if they were companies".
-MacDonald's brigade was soon reinforced with flank support and more Maxim guns and the Mahdist forces were forced back; they finally broke and fled or died where they stood.
+MacDonald's brigade was soon reinforced with flank support and more Maxim guns and the Mahdist forces were forced back; they finally broke and fled, or died where they stood.
 The Mahdist forces to the north had regrouped too late and entered the clash only after the force in the central valley had been routed.
 They pressed Macdonald's Sudanese brigades hard, but Wauchope's brigade with the Lincolnshire Regiment was quickly brought up and with sustained section volleys repulsed the advance.
-A final desperate cavalry charge of around 500 Dervish horsemen was utterly destroyed.
+A final desperate cavalry charge of around 500 Mahdist horsemen was utterly destroyed.
 The march on Omdurman was resumed at about 11:30.